Miru Tights

-Miru Tights (みるタイツ, Miru Taitsu) is a short-episode original net anime series by Yokohama Animation Laboratory, which aired from May 11 to July 27, 2019.
+Miru Tights (みるタイツ, Miru Taitsu) is a Japanese short-episode anime series by Yokohama Animation Laboratory.
+It was released from May to July 2019.
 It is based on a series of illustrations by Japanese artist Yom.

 Plot

 Three students of Yaegasumi High School, Yua Nakabeni, Ren Aikawa, and Homi Moegi, go about their daily lives.
 Their adventures are interspersed with leg and foot fetish-oriented fan service.